 Refuel the Right Way:

 Make sure right after your workout you consume a protein shake (30 and 60 minutes after working out).
 For best results, choose a protein shake that contains whey.
-The amino acid leucine, which helps initiate muscle protein synthesis and relieve sore muscles fast after workout.
+The amino acid leucine, which helps initiate muscle protein synthesis and relieve sore muscles fast after a workout.

 Foam-Roll the Pain Away: